 Each evening the bats fly out of the cave setting out over the surrounding jungle to feed on flying insects.
 It’s estimated that each bat will consume 5 to 10 grams of insects each night, so collectively consuming several tonnes each night.
 The number of bats is such that it takes over an hour for them to clear the cave, the spectacle resembling a column of smoke rising up from a fire before stretching out over the treetops.

-The negative was scanned using the Epson V700 faltbed scanner and Epsonscan software.
-The image is presented here full frame and contrast was increased slightly in Photoshop so that the bats stand out against the darkening sky.
+The negative was scanned using the Epson V700 flatbed scanner and Epsonscan software.
+The image is presented here full-frame and contrast was increased slightly in Photoshop so that the bats stand out against the darkening sky.